jrlmx/sourdough/README.md

-# An installer for Laravel Livewire w/ Folio, Volt, and Flux UI
+# An Opinionated Starter Kit for Laravel/Livewire with Folio, Volt, and Flux UI

-Yes... it's written in Go.
+Yes, it’s written in Go.

 ## Overview

-This standalone executable will install Livewire, Folio, Volt, Flux UI - Pro and other goodies into a fresh Laravel project - you provide your Flux UI credentials and it will do the rest.
+This standalone executable streamlines the setup of Livewire, Folio, Volt, and Flux UI Pro—along with a few extras—into a fresh Laravel project.
+Simply provide your Flux UI credentials, and the tool takes care of the rest.

-This is my personal starting setup for new TALL stack projects - use it at your own risk.
+This is my go-to setup for new TALL stack projects, and while it’s tailored to my preferences, you’re welcome to try it out.
+Just remember: **use at your own risk.**

 ## Customizing

-One benefit of this approach is that any file placed in the ./stubs directory will be copied to the project root, preserving the same directory structure.
-However, be aware that this process will MERCILESSLY overwrite existing files in your project folder without warning, so proceed with caution.
+A key advantage of this tool is its use of a `./stubs` directory.
+Any files placed in this folder will be copied to the project root, maintaining their directory structure.
+However, **it will MERCILESSLY overwrite existing files** without asking—so handle with care.

 ## Installation

-### Using: "make build" command
+### Option 1: Using `make build`

-1. Clone this repo
+1. Clone this repository.
-2. Navigate to the project root
+2. Navigate to the project root.
-3. Run `make build` - compiles and installs the `sourdough` binary to `~/.local/bin` then makes it executable.
+3. Run `make build` to compile the `sourdough` binary, install it to `~/.local/bin`, and make it executable.

-### Manually: Using Go
+### Option 2: Manually with Go

-1. Clone this repo
+1. Clone this repository.
-2. Run `go build -o sourdough`
+2. Run `go build -o sourdough`.
-3. Move the `sourdough` binary to a location in your `$PATH` like `~/.local/bin`
+3. Move the `sourdough` binary to a directory in your `$PATH` (e.g., `~/.local/bin`).

 ## Usage

-1. Create a fresh Laravel project
+1. Create a fresh Laravel project.
-2. Navigate to the project root
+2. Navigate to the project root.
-3. Run the `sourdough` command
+3. Run the `sourdough` command.
-4. ... follow the prompts
+4. Follow the prompts.
-5. Enjoy!
+5. Enjoy your new setup!

-## Todo
+## To-Do

-- [ ] Create a fresh Laravel project before installing packages
+- [ ] Automate the creation of a fresh Laravel project before installation.
-- [ ] Add a file to make adding or removing packages from the install list easy
+- [ ] Add a configuration file to simplify adding or removing packages from the install list.